IvonNikolova/PacMan/README.md

 Important to be done tasks:
 1. Move the red ghost - test it using math.random
-2. The other three ghosts:
+2. The other three ghosts:<br />
    2.1.
-Synchronise them to pause with the pause button **(DONE - 25.07.23)** 2.2.
-Create an animation, loop their moods while moving 2.3.
-Make them get out of the nest according to the Pacman eaten dots i.e. scores
+Synchronise them to pause with the pause button **(DONE - 25.07.23)**<br />
+   2.2.
+Create an animation, loop their moods while moving<br />
+   2.3.
+Make them get out of the nest according to the Pacman eaten dots i.e. scores<br />

 Secondary to be done tasks: